Our GDPR and Privacy Policies

 How we may use your details for legitimate business interests

-Under the GDPR 2018 regulations we have the right to use your personal data for legitimate business interests.
+Under GDPR we have the right to use your personal data for necessary and legitimate business interests.
 This might include:

 - Anti money laundering and fraud prevention

 - Prevention of conflicts of interest

 - The furtherance of your matter and to protect your legal interests in the prosecution or defence of your case

 - Direct marketing and updates

 - Managing network in IT security